 Staff and Volunteers

-The STEP team is made up of 6 staff, plus sessional workers, a driver and volunteers.
+The STEP team is made up of 9 staff members, plus sessional workers, drivers, group volunteers and the Management Committee volunteers.

 Johanna Bryant - Project Director

-I began my life at STEP as a volunteer 11 years ago.
+I began my life at STEP as a volunteer in 2000.
 I was only a volunteer for 4 months before I was offered a part time role as a Project Worker.
-Gradually over the years I have progressed through the ranks taking on the roles of Senior Project Worker, Operations Manager and finally Project Director in September 2004.
+Gradually I progressed through the ranks taking on the roles of Senior Project Worker, Operations Manager and finally Project Director back in September 2004!

 As Project Director I am ultimately responsible for the management, development and delivery of the service we provide.
 I could not do this on my own, however, and I am very lucky to have a brilliant staff team who work incredibly hard to ensure we deliver a quality service to young people across Swindon.
 I spend most of my 25 hours a week keeping our existing funders happy with reports and updates, representing STEP and the voluntary youth sector at strategic meetings and looking at new and exciting funding opportunities to ensure not only a continuation of existing services but to ensure development and further growth of STEP.